rust-lang/cargo/src/doc/src/guide/creating-a-new-project.md

 Hello, world!
 ```

 You’ll now notice a new file, `Cargo.lock`.
-It contains information about our
+It contains information about your
 dependencies.
-Since we don’t have any yet, it’s not very interesting.
+Since there are none yet, it’s not very interesting.

 Once you’re ready for release, you can use `cargo build --release` to compile
 your files with optimizations turned on: